Jasmine-yz/Cyclistic_Case_Study/README.md

    - day_of_week
    - ride_date

-2. Trips with duration longer than a day or less than a minute were deteted.
+2. Trips with duration longer than a day or less than a minute were deleted.
 3. All the rows having missing values are deleted.
 4. 1,551,156 rows are removed in this step.